 Valuable student organizations.
 As a history major, you'll have access to relevant and fun student organizations that can help take your learning to the next level.
 For example, History Enthusiasts of UWEC is a student-run club where you can engage in history-related events, socialize with people who share your interests and learn more about history.

 Diverse, experiential curriculum.
 A variety of electives within the program allow you to personalize your education and study multiple areas of interest.
-Explore courses like the African American Civil Rights Movement, the History of World War II, Latin America Since Independence, Wisconsin Indian History, 20th-Century Russia and the History of Japan.
+Explore courses like the African American Civil Rights Movement, Twentieth Century Europe, Origins of Current World Conflicts, Sectionalism, Civil War and Reconstruction, American Environmental History and the History of Japan.
 This multidisciplinary and global approach will surround you with different perspectives, people and ways of thinking.

 Groundbreaking research projects.
 All history majors at UWEC complete an independent research project as part of their senior capstone thesis.
 Many Blugolds also choose to participate in research collaborations with department faculty on both national and international topics.
 This work may lead to research presentations at local, state and national conferences.
 It also will set you apart, especially when applying to graduate school or when pursuing careers requiring research skills and independent initiative.